piccoripico/Text-Formatting-and-Editing-in-the-Context-Menu/README.md

 ### Config options

-In the addon config window, check or uncheck the following items to your liking:
+In the config window of this addon, check or uncheck the following items to your liking:

 1. Show 'Format / Edit'

 - Show 'Format / Edit' in Editor context menu.
 - Show 'Format / Edit' in Reviewer context menu.
 (This option may be useful if you use a must-have addon 'Edit Field During Review'.
 This is just why I made this addon.)

-2. Quick Access Items
+2. Quick Access Items (see the below image)
+3. Display the Quick Access items on the first level of the context menu
 <img src="https://github.com/piccoripico/Text-Formatting-and-Editing-in-the-Context-Menu/raw/main/ConfigWindow.JPG">

 ### Note